How to Start Day Trading in Gold

+The value of gold fluctuates from moment to moment, as it trades on public exchanges where it has a price that is determined by supply and demand.
 While you don't eat it or drink it, people are attracted to gold.
 It's been used as a currency because it doesn't corrode, and the material allows for some absorption of light creating that yellow glow.
-The value of gold fluctuates from moment to moment, as it is now traded on public exchanges where it's price is determined by supply and demand.

-The reasons people buy or sell gold--creating the demand and supply respectively--may be pure speculation, acquiring or distributing physical gold, hedging or commercial application.
-For day traders, the purpose of trading gold is to profit from its price movements.
+The reasons people buy or sell gold--creating the demand and supply flow--can be pure speculation, to acquire or distribute physical gold, and as a hedge for commercial application.
+For day traders, the purpose of trading gold is to profit from its daily price movements.

 Day trading gold is speculating on its short-term price movements.
 Physical gold is not actually handled or taken possession of, rather the transactions take place electronically and only profits or losses are reflected in the trading account.